Order ELM-USB, an universal multi-protocol OBD-2 ELM32x compatible USB interface

 ISO9141-2

 Older protocol used mostly on European vehicles between 2000 and 2004.
-Uses pins 7 and optinally 15.
+Uses pins 7 and optionally 15.

 SAE J1850 VPW